dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   fmt.Println(triple(4)) // "12"
 ```
-Because deferred functions aren’t executed until the very end of a function’s execution, a `defer` statement in a loop deserves extra scrutiny.
+Because deferred functions aren't executed until the very end of a function's execution, a `defer` statement in a loop deserves extra scrutiny.
 The code below could run out of file descriptors since no file will be closed until all files have been processed:
 ```go
   for _, filename := range filenames {
       f, err := os.Open(filename)